mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 Dan Bricklin, creator of VisiCalc, didn't really grab me.
 I'm too young to have used VisiCalc, so maybe that's why.

+### Joel is stingy with praise

 Joel Spolsky surprisingly stingy with praise.
 Joel Spolsky continues focusing on his computer and just says, "Cool," and doesn't even turn from his computer screen.

 The final line of the documentary is:

 > We hire these incredible engineers.
 We hire people who are really, really brilliant individually and do incredible work.
 But that's sort of what we expect of them, so I don't really feel like it's necessary to puff up their ego too much by saying, "Wow, you did an unbelievable, great thing!
 Nobody else could have done this."
 What I really want to say is, "That's what we expected."

+### Fog Creek didn't finance it

+I had always thought that Fog Creek fully funded this documentary, but reading the [job posting](https://www.joelonsoftware.com/2005/03/23/documentary-filmmaker-wanted/), I realized they specifically didn't fund it.
+They wanted not actually financed by Fog Creek

+> We’re looking for a filmmaker who will finance and make the film themselves and own the rights.
+We want someone who can promote the film to typical documentary outlets...

 ## Joel liked it, apparently